Contents

 Despite the budget variation when visiting these two countries.

-But we should also focus on understanding the quality over quantity perspectives.
+But we should also focus on quality over quantity.

 Kenya Safari is well known for being busier than Tanzania Safari.
-The main focus is on mass tourism in Kenya, which helps us to see where the priority is for the Kenya safari.
+The primary focus is on mass tourism in Kenya, which helps us determine the priority for the Kenya safari.

-Quantity over quality is unavoidable to that extent, delivery of low value.
+Quantity over quality is unavoidable to that extent; the delivery is low value.

 On the other side, the Tanzania safari is a more conservative mode.
-Tanzania subscribes to high value with the low-impact tourism model.
+Tanzania subscribes to the high-value, low-impact tourism model.

-The park fees are high compared to Kenya; this could make you pay more, but in return, you will enjoy the luxury.
+Park fees are higher than in Kenya; this may mean you pay more, but in return, you will enjoy the luxury.

-It could be either in transport or accommodation facilities like lodges, camps, and resorts.
+It could be either in transport or in accommodation facilities such as lodges, camps, and resorts.

-On the other side, Tanzania is the largest country in East Africa, and 40 % of its land is dedicated to conservation.
+On the other hand, Tanzania is the largest country in East Africa, and 40% of its land is dedicated to conservation.

 Thinking of the largest parks like Ruaha, Selous, Nyerere, and Serengeti.
-But also marine reserves and the Great Lakes are the checklists you should not miss in Tanzania.
+But also, marine reserves and the Great Lakes are must-see highlights in Tanzania.

 Now you have a clue of what it feels like to visit Africa for either a Kenya Safari or a Tanzania Safari.